Selenium: Chemical compounds

 Selenium compounds commonly exist in the oxidation states −2, +2, +4, and +6.
 It is a nonmetal (more rarely considered a metalloid) with properties that are intermediate between the elements above and below in the periodic table, sulfur and tellurium, and also has similarities to arsenic.

 Chalcogen compounds

-Structure of the polymer SeO_{2}: The (pyramidal) selenium atoms are yellow.
+Structure of the polymer SeO2: The (pyramidal) selenium atoms are yellow.

-Selenium forms two oxides: selenium dioxide (SeO_{2}) and selenium trioxide (SeO_{3}).
+Selenium forms two oxides: selenium dioxide (SeO2) and selenium trioxide (SeO3).
 Selenium dioxide is formed by combustion of elemental selenium: